Things to Do Results

 Location: Glen Nevis

 Starting Point: Braveheart Car park; Glen Nevis Visitors Centre, both Glen Nevis

 The largest dedicated shinty park in Fort William, An Aird is located on the east back of Loch Linhe near to the town centre and next to the Nevis Centre.
 An Aird is also home to Fort William Shinty Club.

 The otter's main habitat is along the sea shore and the banks of rivers, lakes and streams.
 They are territorial and their territories cover 1 - 3 km along the sea shore and 5 - 20 km along freshwater rivers and lakes.
 Otters do not migrate and live in their territories all year round.

 less than 2 miles

-The Lime Tree Gallery is a purpose built space that hosts public touring and commercial contemporary exhibitions.
-As well as giving contemporary artists a platform to exhibit and sell their work, the gallery prides itself in bringing major public exhibitions from national collections and archives...
+As well as giving contemporary artists a platform to exhibit and sell their work, the art gallery prides itself in bringing major public...

 The Great Glen Canoe Trail is yet another example of what adventures await outdoor enthusiasts in the Outdoor Capital.